jentery/508v3/tabletop.md

 * Review the website for the course.

 During seminar, we will:
-* Introduce ourselves, share motivations for the course, and talk about the assignments, with an emphasis on the design document (1 hour).
+* Introduce ourselves, share motivations for the course, and talk about the assignments, with an emphasis on the design document (~1 hour).
-* Review keywords and debates related to game prototyping (including the A-D-M and M-D-A frameworks) and then discuss Kraus, "subjunctive knowledge," and "speculative design" (1 hour).
+* Review keywords and debates related to game prototyping (including the A-D-M and M-D-A frameworks) and then discuss Kraus, "subjunctive knowledge,"  "speculative design," and "design as inquiry" (see Daniela Rosner) (~1 hour).
-* Paper-prototype a "game state" for a game about . . . ack! . . . grad school (1 hour).
+* Paper-prototype a "game state" for a game about . . . ack! . . . grad school (~1 hour).
 Please log and save this work in your design doc.
+* Submit exit cards.

 ## Week 2: SELECT AN -ISM AND PRIMARY TEXT.